 A Nance appliance is a passive appliance that’s fixed to the teeth by orthodontic bands on the upper molars.
 The nance has a wire that extends from the bands to the front of the roof of the mouth, where it connects to an acrylic “button” that rests on the palate.
 This “button” comfortably prevents the molars from moving forward, helping to keep space open for the front teeth and prevent crowding.

-A lip bumper is an appliance that's attached to the rear molars with bands and has a long wire that runs around the outside of the lower dental arch with an acrylic "bumper" at the front.
-As the lip "bumps" against this bumper, it puts pressure on the molars, causing them drift back and create more space for crowded teeth.
-Additionally, the bumper keeps the lips away from the front teeth, providing more space for the teeth to flare out and avoid crowding
+A lip bumper is an appliance attached to the rear molars with bands and has a long wire running around the outside of the lower dental arch with an acrylic “bumper” at the front.
+As the lip “bumps” against this bumper, it puts pressure on the molars, causing them to drift back and create more space for crowded teeth.
+Additionally, the bumper keeps the lips away from the front teeth, providing more space for the teeth to flare out and avoid crowding.

 Functional appliances work to correct skeletal problems, influencing jaw growth to promote a proportional, normal facial and jaw structure.
 Most of these appliances are worn for about a year.

-The Mandibular Anterior Repositioning Appliance, or MARA, is an appliance that helps move the lower jaw forward.
-We'll often use the MARA to take advantage of growth spurts and achieve the most growth possible in the shortest amount of time.
+The Mandibular Anterior Repositioning Appliance, or MARA, is an appliance made to help move the lower jaw forward.
+We’ll often use the MARA to take advantage of growth spurts and achieve the most growth possible in the shortest amount of time.
 While we can often achieve desired results with the MARA alone, in some cases we may need to combine it with oral surgery.

 Maxillary Banded Bite Plane

-This appliance works to stimulate the growth of the upper jaw, helping to treat crowding and other issues.
-It's cemented to the molars with bands and contains a plastic "ramp" at the front of the upper jaw.
-The lower incisors fit onto this ramp and provide a subtle pressure that, over time, pushes the upper jaw forward and stimulates growth.
+A Maxillary Banded Bite Plane appliance works to stimulate growth of the upper jaw, helping to treat crowding and other issues.
+It’s cemented to the molars with bands and contains a plastic “ramp” at the front of the upper jaw.
+The lower incisors fit onto this ramp and provide a subtle pressure over time to push the upper jaw forward and stimulate growth.

-Each of these appliances serves a unique purpose, and we'll work with your child to determine if any of these are right for them.
-If you have any questions about these appliances or the other treatments we offer, we would be happy to speak with you.
-Feel free to call us at 402-330-5913 with any questions or reach out to us at our contact page to schedule an appointment at our Omaha, NE office.
-We can't wait to hear from you, and we look forward to helping your child achieve a beautiful smile!
+If you have any questions about these appliances or other treatments we offer, we would be happy to speak with you regarding any questions or reach out to us at our contact page to schedule an appointment at our Omaha, NE office.
+We can’t wait to hear from you, and we look forward to helping your child achieve a beautiful smile!